 The PhD program affords you time to reflect on your career goals, and UB offers many resources to help you identify and plan for your career of choice.
 Students are encouraged to attend the departmental proseminar, HIS 702 "Careers for Historians," which covers the conventional academic job search as well as strategies for pursuing positions in public history, policy, business, etc. This non-credit proseminar is open to all graduate students but is not required.
-It meets for a weekly two-hour session during the first six weeks of the Spring semester.
-The proseminar is run by the department's Professional Development Officer, an advanced PhD student, and typically features a range of guest speakers.
+It meets in the Spring semester.
+The proseminar is run by the department's Professional Development Officer, an advanced PhD student, and typically features a range of quest speakers.